A fixed ratio schedule of reinforcement is a rewards schedule when a reward is delivered after a specific number of responses.

 Strengths of Fixed Ratio Schedule

 In most situations, implementing a fixed ratio schedule can produce quick acquisition.

-Especially when the target behavior is rewarded frequently, a person will begin to exhibit the target behavior quickly.
+Especially when the goal behavior is rewarded frequently, a person will begin to exhibit the goal behavior quickly.

 2. Strong and Steady Behavior

 The fixed ratio schedule produces a rate or behavior that can grow quickly.